adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/README.md

 az functionapp deployment source config-zip -g "$RG" -n "$APP" --src "function-deploy.zip"

-5) Validate logs and execution az functionapp log tail -g "$RG" -n "$APP"
+5) Validate logs and execution az webapp log tail -g "$RG" -n "$APP"
+# or use Functions Core Tools
+# func azure functionapp logstream "$APP" --resource-group "$RG"
+# Look for "Config summary" and per-hub "summary: sent=..." lines confirming messages are forwarded.
+- Note: logstream is not supported on Linux Consumption.
+Use a premium plan (EP1) via provision_azure_to_oci.sh or open Application Insights Live Metrics in the portal.
+- If you see a warning about Stream Pool OCIDs, update StreamOcid to the Stream OCID (ocid1.stream...) instead of the Stream Pool (ocid1.streampool...).

 Operational notes:
-- This function reads from @latest each run with a short inactivity window (InactivityTimeout per hub).
-For continuous processing, keep the 1-minute schedule; or increase schedule frequency.
+- The Event Hub trigger reads continuously from the configured `EventHubName` and consumer group.
+Use the drain script for one-time backfill (`--from-beginning` or `--start-iso`).
 - For checkpointing across runs, integrate Azure Blob checkpoint store (not included by default).
 Current design updates partition checkpoints in-session only.
 - Use a dedicated consumer group to avoid interference with other consumers.
 - Ensure the Function App has outbound access to OCI endpoints (consider firewall/vnet rules).